AMERICA FIRST

 3. Reviving the American Dream

-With 2.24 million new jobs for U.S. citizens in tech, healthcare, and construction, the Levy opens doors for graduates and low-skill workers alike.
-Training programs, funded by $50.13 billion annually, will prepare Americans for high-demand roles, like 50,000 tech jobs each year.
+With ~12.92 million new jobs for U.S. citizens in tech, healthcare, and construction, the Levy opens doors for graduates and low-skill workers alike.
+Training programs, funded by ~$207 billion annually (25% of proceeds), will prepare Americans for high-demand roles, like supporting the ~2.2 million STEM graduates each year.
 The path to economic stability will be clear again, making the American Dream achievable.

-Example: Construction jobs once held by undocumented workers will become stepping stones for U.S. citizens, offering pride and opportunity.
+Example: Construction jobs once held by non-citizen workers will become steppingstones for U.S. citizens, offering pride and opportunity.

 4. Rebuilding Trust and Unity

-The Levy balances diversity with a citizen-first approach, restoring the social core of America while carefully managing transitions in sectors like agriculture and healthcare.
+The Levy balances diversity with a citizen-first approach, restoring the social core of America while carefully managing transitions in sectors like agriculture and healthcare, with NAICS 561399 providing the data backbone.

 Addressing the Risks

-Change won’t be easy, but the Levy anticipates challenges and offers solutions:
+- Change won’t be easy, but the Levy anticipates challenges and offers solutions, supported by NAICS 561399 data for monitoring:

 Join the Movement